Good 'N' Ready: Background

 The album was only released in Europe.
 In the United States, Sybil released the album Doin' It Now! a few months earlier, sharing four songs with this album, but overall having a different sound: while Good 'N' Ready mixes her soul sound with the Stock/Waterman Euro-house, Doin' It Now! is more straightforward American R&B/soul of that time.
 The song "You're the Love of My Life", included on both albums, was released as a US-only single.

 The songs "Make It Easy on Me" and "Open Up the Door", included on this album, had been previously released on Sybil's 1990 album Sybilization, and released as singles in 1990 and 1991 respectively, although the versions included on Good 'N' Ready are new mixes.

 The album was first released in the UK in June 1993, where it peaked at No. 13, Sybil's highest charting album in that country.
 When it was released in Europe, it had a different track listing, eliminating the remixes found at the end of the UK version in favour of some songs that had been included on the Doin' It Now! album.

 Critical reception

+Johnny Dee from NME said that Good 'N' Ready "is a pop album in the great tradition of pop albums stretching back to the days of Ready Steady Go!"
 Tony Cross from Smash Hits felt the album "shows she hasn't lost a thing after a good few years in the music business."
 He added, "Sybil's album is a super soul-pop."